Charlie Munger

-Charles Thomas Munger (January 1, 1924 – November 28, 2023) was an American businessman, investor, attorney and philanthropist.
+Charles Thomas Munger (January 1, 1924 – November 28, 2023) was an American businessman, investor, and philanthropist.
 He was the vice chairman of Berkshire Hathaway, the conglomerate controlled by Warren Buffett, from 1978 until his death in 2023.
 Buffett described Munger as his closest partner and right-hand man, and credited him with being the "architect" of modern Berkshire Hathaway's business philosophy.

-In addition to his role at Berkshire Hathaway, Munger was a founding partner of Munger, Tolles & Olson; chairman of Wesco Financial Corporation from 1984 through 2011; chairman of the Daily Journal Corporation, based in Los Angeles, California; and a director of Costco Wholesale Corporation.
+In addition to his role at Berkshire Hathaway, Munger was a founding partner of the California law firm of Munger, Tolles & Olson; chairman of Wesco Financial Corporation from 1984 through 2011; chairman of the Daily Journal Corporation, based in Los Angeles, California; and a director of Costco Wholesale Corporation.

 Early life and education

-Charles Thomas Munger was born on January 1, 1924, in Omaha, Nebraska, to Florence "Toody" (Russell) and Alfred Case Munger, a lawyer.
+Charles Thomas Munger was born on January 1, 1924, in Omaha, Nebraska, to Florence "Toody" Munger (née Russell) and Alfred Case Munger, a lawyer.
 As a teenager, he worked at Buffett & Son, a grocery store owned by Warren Buffett's grandfather, Ernest P. Buffett.
 His grandfather, Thomas Charles Munger, was a state representative and later a U.S. district court judge appointed by Theodore Roosevelt.

 He enrolled in the University of Michigan, where he studied mathematics.
 During his time in college, he joined the fraternity Sigma Phi Society.
 In early 1943, a few days after his 19th birthday, he dropped out of college to serve in the U.S. Army Air Corps, where he became a second lieutenant.
 After receiving a high score on the Army General Classification Test, he was ordered to study meteorology at Caltech in Pasadena, California, the town he was to make his home.

 Through the G.I.
 Bill, Munger took a number of advanced courses through several universities.
 When he applied to his father's alma mater, Harvard Law School, the dean of admissions rejected him because Munger had not completed an undergraduate degree.
 However, the dean relented after a call from Roscoe Pound, the former dean of Harvard Law and a Munger family friend.
 Munger excelled in law school, becoming a member of the Harvard Legal Aid Bureau and graduating in 1948 with a J.D., magna cum laude.

 In college and the Army, he developed what he considered "an important skill": card playing.
 He used this in his approach to business.
 "What you have to learn is to fold early when the odds are against you, or if you have a big edge, back it heavily because you don't get a big edge often.
 Opportunity comes, but it doesn't come often, so seize it when it does come."
 He also used the card analogy to explain his approach to investing.
 He maintained that treating the shares of a company like baseball cards is a losing strategy because it requires one to predict the behavior of often irrational and emotional human beings.